Updated: Apr 2025

 Pryor's Hut is just off the fire trail that runs from Mt Ginini down to the Cotter River in Namadgi National Park.
 The hut itself is right on the ACT/NSW border, the view from the toilet is sublime, and the trail from there is pretty much all downhill to the Cotter about 15-20km away.

 A quaint old bridge that used to cross the Cotter upstream of Corin Dam.
-Its gone now, but there's a usable but not so attractive ford a little way downstream.
+It's gone now, but there's a usable but not so attractive ford a little way downstream.

 Orroral Valley is the next valley east of the Cotter.
 Its a naturally treeless frost hollow where the heavy soil and the cold air draining from the surrounding hills creates an environment that most trees can't tolerate.
 The dominant vegetation in frost hollows is usually a thick blanket of lumpy tussock grass that makes for very slow going by bike, but there's a fairly good track through Orroral.